Robin.io Adopts Open Network Edge Services Software (OpenNESS) to Advance Innovations in 5G Networks

 Application automation platform supports 5G applications as a service

-SAN JOSE, Calif.—March 3, 2020—Robin.io, the application automation platform company, announced today that it has integrated Open Network Edge Services Software (OpenNESS) into its platform for deployment and orchestration of 5G and edge services in a containerized environment.
+SAN JOSE, Calif.—March 3, 2020—Robin.io, the application automation platform company, announced today that it has integrated Open Network Edge Services Software (OpenNESS) into its platform for deployment and 5G Orchestration and edge services in a containerized environment.

 Robin.io has adopted OpenNESS, an open-source software initiative from Intel that helps to accelerate the creation of new applications and services for 5G and edge.
 OpenNESS makes it easier for cloud and internet of things (IOT) developers to develop applications while taking advantage of the underlying networking capabilities offered by Intel platforms and solutions.
 Intel is enabling a worldwide ecosystem of hardware, software and system integrators to develop new 5G and edge use cases on OpenNESS.